kkrypt0nn/centauri/CONTRIBUTING.md

 Pull requests are the best way to propose changes to the codebase.
 We actively welcome your pull requests:

 1. Fork the repo and create your branch from `main`.
-2. Keep consistency with the current state of the codebase, this includes but is not limited to naming convention, Discord embeds, etc.
+2. Keep consistency with the current state of the codebase
 3. Format the code of the files properly.
 4. Issue that pull request!